-Petitioner also contends that wage garnishment "has hurt [her] financial responsibilities tremendously."
-(Pet.
-Ltr.).
+Finally, Petitioner contends that a wage garnishment for any part of the debt would cause a financial hardship to Petitioner.
 While Petitioner may wish to negotiate repayment terms with the Department, this Board is not authorized to extend, recommend, or accept any payment plan or settlement offer on behalf of the Department.
-Petitioner may want to discuss this matter with Lester J. West, Director, HUD Albany Financial Operations Center, 52 Corporate Circle, Albany, NY 12203-5121.
-His telephone number is 1-800-669-5152, extension 4 2 06.
+Petitioner may want to discuss this matter with Counsel for the Secretary or Lester J. West, Director, HUD Albany Financial Operations Center, 52 Corporate Circle, Albany, NY 12203-5121.
+His telephone number is 1-800-669-5152, extension 4206.
 Petitioner may also request a review of her financial status by submitting to that HUD Office a Title I Financial Statement (HUD Form 56142).
-Petitioner may also request from HUD a proposed written agreement for the repayment of this debt under terms agreeable to HUD.
-31 C.F.R. § 285.11(e)(2)(ii).
 In any event, Petitioner has provided no legal or credible factual basis on which this Board can find that she is not liable for repayment of the outstanding balance due on this loan.